What You’ll Learn in This Blog

 Let’s take a look at how the code calculates the area of a rectangle:

-- float length, and breadth - These variables are declared to store the length and breadth of the rectangle as floating-point numbers.
+- float length, and breadth - These variables are next defined to hold the length and width of the rectangle, as floating-point numbers.

-- float area - This variable is declared to store the result of the area calculation.
+- float area - The variable float area was next defined to hold the result of the area calculation.

-- printf("Enter the Length of a Rectangle : "); prompts the user to enter the length of the rectangle.
+- User Input: printf("Enter the Length of a Rectangle: "); used to prompt the user to enter the length of the rectangle.

 - Area Calculation:

-- area = length * breadth; multiplies the length and breadth values to calculate the area of the rectangle and stores the result in the area variable.
+- area = length * width; receives the multiplication of the values of length and width to calculate the area of the rectangle and stores the result in the area variable.

 - Output: